LeetLLM

 Finding secrets in text

-Identifying and controlling Personally Identifiable Information (PII) is part of privacy engineering when a product processes customer data under applicable law or policy.
-PII includes data that can identify a person, such as email addresses, delivery addresses, phone numbers, payment identifiers, or account IDs.
+Identifying and controlling Personally Identifiable Information (PII) is part of privacy engineering when a product processes account data under applicable law or policy.
+PII includes data that can identify a person, such as email addresses, home addresses, phone numbers, payment identifiers, or account IDs.

 Sensitive data should be minimized before it crosses service boundaries.
-Sometimes an approved model workflow needs an address to solve a delivery issue; in that case, send only what the purpose requires, under the applicable access, retention, and vendor controls.
+Sometimes an approved model workflow needs a contact field to route an incident escalation; in that case, send only what the purpose requires, under the applicable access, retention, and vendor controls.
 For a remote safety classifier that doesn't need contact details, redact first.

 Sensitive-data detection can combine pattern matching for structured data with entity models for unstructured text.
-Measure both missed sensitive values and unnecessary redactions on representative customer-support data.
+Measure both missed sensitive values and unnecessary redactions on representative engineering-assistant data.

 minimize-data-before-remote-check.py